Early Years at Knayton

 “As a result of incisive leadership, precise assessment and high-quality teaching, children make outstanding progress.”
 OFSTED 2017

 Children’s curiosity and enthusiasm for learning is ignited, along with the development of skills needed to learn, form relationships and thrive.
-Whilst recognising that every child is unique and joins Knayton with differing levels of learning and social skills, our aim on leaving Reception is that children are:
+Whilst recognising that every child is unique and joins Knayton with differing levels of learning and social skills, our aim on leaving Reception is that children:

-- Confident learners, who are resilient and willing to take risks.
+- Are confident learners, who are resilient and willing to take risks.

-- Positive about their learning and are able to self-regulate.
+- Are positive about their learning and are able to self-regulate.

-- Inspired by their Faith to take care of the world around them.
+- Are inspired by our Christian vision to take care of the world around them.

-Our approach is implemented through the children’s interests on a daily basis through our play based curriculum.
+Our approach is underpinned by the Characteristics of Effective Teaching and Learning and is implemented through the children’s interests on a daily basis through our play based, responsive curriculum.
 Our highly effective practitioners work with the children in the environment to encourage the pupils to explore and investigate problems, to ensure the best outcomes for all pupils.
 Their excellent knowledge of the Early Years Curriculum allows them to support pupils progress during play, allowing each child to have ownership of their learning.
-At Knayton we believe the adults role is to facilitate opportunities for pupils to learn through sensitive interactions.
+At Knayton we believe the adults role is to facilitate opportunities for pupils to learn through high quality interactions.
 By responding to pupils needs in this way, pupils see their play as meaningful and being valued by adults.
-This empowers our early learners to develop by leading their own play, and at Knayton this won't be adult led with limited predetermined outcomes
+This empowers our early learners to develop by leading their own play, and at Knayton this won't be adult led with limited predetermined outcomes.

 The impact of our Early Years approach is that children develop into independent thinkers who work collaboratively and love learning!